This post may contain affiliate links.

 If you had to delete all of your blog posts except for one, which post would you keep and why?

 That’s a tough one.
 I have a couple of altruism and ethics posts that are important to me.
 But, I think it would have to be my post about Lifestyle Creep, as it’s something that affects most of us.
-As per the name, it creeps up on you and you don’t realise it’s even happening.
+As per the name, it creeps up on you and you don’t realize it’s even happening.
 Given the impact this has on a person’s savings potential over a lifetime, I think it’s an important concept to point out to others.

 Thank you for sharing your experiences with us, Kara!